lcab/TravelPlanner/README.md

-This is a Group Project created by Lorena Cabrera and Andrea Coyotl
+# Welcome to our Group Project!

+## Contributors:
+- Lorena Cabrera
+- Andrea Coyotl

-Work divided:
+## Work Distribution:
-Home - Andrea
+- Home: Andrea
-Location Information: Andrea
+- Location Information: Andrea
+- Signin: Lorena
-Login - Lorena
+- Signup: Lorena
-storedItinerary - Andrea
+- Stored Itinerary: Andrea
-Settings - Lorena
+- Settings: Lorena
-Styles - Lorena
+- Styles: Lorena

-How to Use:
+## How to Use:
-1. install 'npm install'
+1. Install dependencies: `npm install`
-2. Go into repository and in the terminal write 'npx expo start
+2. Navigate to the repository directory and run: `npx expo start`
-3. Scan the QR code in the app
+3. Scan the QR code with the Expo Go app
-4. You will land in the home page
+4. You will be directed to the home page

-Pages Components:
+## Page Components:

-Home:
+### Home:
+- Discover available travel destinations
+  - Note: Restricted to USA states
+- Click 'View Details' to explore location information

-Location Information:
+### Location Information:
+- Explore detailed information about places and activities in each state
+- Like places to add them to your stored itinerary (Only available for registered users)

+### Stored Itinerary Screen:
+- Access all liked places saved for future trips

-Itinerary:
+### Itinerary:

-StoredItineraryScreen:

-Setting:

-LogIn:
+- Plan your trips by adding travel dates and desired activities using your liked locations

+### Settings:
+- Edit your profile information
+- Change your name, email, password, and profile picture by clicking on the profile picture

+### Sign In:
+- Existing users can sign in using their email and password
+- New users can create an account by clicking 'Sign Up'

+### Sign Up:
+- Create a new account with a valid email, a password of 6 or more characters, and your first and last name
+- Choose a profile picture by clicking 'Choose a profile picture'
+- Requirements are displayed at the bottom of the page for guidance